arnobaer/FieldtypeLeafletMapMarker/README.md

 This is a port of the Map Marker Fieldtype by Ryan Cramer.
 Instead of Google maps it uses Leaflet maps.

-Google maps geocoding is still used for geocoding default lat/lng values under *field* settings but the geocoding on page editing uses Per Liedmans [leaflet-control-geocoder] (https://github.com/perliedman/leaflet-control-geocoder)
+Geocoding on page editing uses Per Liedmans [leaflet-control-geocoder] (https://github.com/perliedman/leaflet-control-geocoder)

 This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using leaflet-control-geocoder.
 The resulting values may be used to populate any kind of map (whether Leaflet Maps or another).